CawaAlreadyTaken/uni.advanced_programming.project/doc/AP-protocol_0.1.md

 When a neighbor node receives the query, it processes it based on the following rules:

-- If the query was received earlier (i.e., the query identifier is already known), the node broadcasts the query to increase the robustness.
+- If the query was received earlier, that node can set the TTL to 0 and follow what is specified later.
-- Otherwise, the node appends its own ID and type (that is, Drone, Client, Server) to the **path trace** and forwards the query to its neighbors (except the one it received the query from).
+- Otherwise, the node forwards the updated message to its neighbours (except the one it received the query from) decreasing the TTL by 1.
-- Optionally, the node can return an **acknowledgment** or **path information** directly to the initiator, revealing its connection in the process.
+- If the TTL of the message received is 0, build a QueryResult.
+The node will calculate a path back (using DFS for example) to the initiator of the flood and send the message.
+- The initiator will eventually receive all the messages that have the network graph collected during the process.

+THERE IS A PROBLEM: What happens if a drone crashes while its passing messages back to the initiator??
+If this happens, there will be cases in which the initiator can't shape the whole network (some info can be lost)...

 ### **Recording Topology Information**